Bombardment of Mar del Plata: Shelling of the port

 On Monday, the 19th, starting at five o´clock in the morning, federal and provincial police officers gave house-to-house evacuation warnings from the La Perla neighborhood, in the northern part of the city, all the way to the port.

 At 6:10 a.m. battle stations sounded aboard the 9 de Julio.
 Just as the cruiser was heading toward the coast, an unexpected presence provided a pause, granting time for the Naval Base to complete evacuation preparations.
 This was a call from a Martin Mariner flying boat requesting permission to bomb the same target because it had to return to Puerto Belgrano after a failed raid on Dock Sud.
-This plane had been dispatched to replace the two Catalina aircraft originally ordered to attack Dock Sud, a mission they couldn't complete due to a prevailing storm.
+This plane had been dispatched to replace the two Catalina aircraft originally ordered to attack Dock Sud, a mission they could not complete due to a prevailing storm.

 The cruiser granted permission, and the naval aircraft dropped its payload near the fuel depots, in the port's quarry area.
 The antiaircraft guns of the army opened fire, to no avail.
 Although the bombs caused no damage, it served as an eloquent announcement, urging the civilian population to evacuate the area.
 Poor weather, marked by rain and heavy seas, caused the ships to roll.
 Since it was still dark, the vessels communicated visually using Aldis lamps to agree on a firing sequence: the 9 de Julio would attack first, followed by the destroyers.

 Instructions began to circulate between the cruiser's bridge and the combat information center.
 In the fire control room, Commander Francos, the artillery chief, was ready to give the order to the ship's five turrets, each armed with three 6-inch guns.
 They were prepared to use six-inch shells to carry out the bombardment.